airzone-sama/esy_sunhome/README.md

   "chargeSwitch": 1
 }
 ```
 n.b.
 Please use files generated from your own system.
+The deviceID, id, createTime, and updateTime are unique to you.

 ### Step 2 - Creating a custom scheduler script